 Cal attended A&M both before and after World War II, Class of ’46.
 He graduated from the College of Agriculture with both bachelor’s and master’s degrees.
 For most of his career, he was an agricultural economist.
-His international postings doing agency and consulting work included assignments in Iran, Pakistan, Syria, Botswana, Ecuador, Yemen, Somalia and Lesotho.
+His international posts doing agency and consulting work included assignments in Iran, Pakistan, Syria, Botswana, Ecuador, Yemen, Somalia, and Lesotho.

 Rosemary Boykin grew up in Dickinson, Texas, near the Gulf Coast.
 Her father, an A&M graduate, Class of 1924, served as the principal engineer for the construction of the Galveston Seawall.
 She attended SMU, receiving a medical arts degree from the Dallas university at the age of 20.

-As a Texas A&M professor, Cal was on staff in the Agricultural Economics department and a research fellow with the Mosher Institute for Defense Studies.
-Rosemary worked at the university, too, in the Department of Oceanography & Meteorology.
-She coauthored four technical publications on the hydrography of the Gulf of Mexico.
+As a Texas A&M professor, Cal was on staff in the Agricultural Economics department.
+In addition, he was a research fellow with the school’s Mosher Institute for Defense Studies.
+Meanwhile, Rosemary worked at the university, too, in the Department of Oceanography & Meteorology.
+She co-authored four technical publications on the hydrography of the Gulf of Mexico.

-So, no class ring from any school in Anne’s past, other than those of her late father and grandfather which she wears on football game days for good luck.
+So no class ring from any school in Anne’s jewelry box, other than those of her late father and grandfather, which she wears on football game days for good luck.

-Cal’s passion was World War II history.
-He wrote and edited several books on the subject, including a history of his 814th Tank Destroyer Battalion in which he had served.
+Cal’s passion remained World War II history.
+Before and after retirement, he wrote and edited several books on the subject, including a prized account of the 814th Tank Destroyer Battalion in which he had served.

-Not to be outdone by her parents, Anne set up her own office in a spare bedroom of the Boykin home, located in College Station’s Emerald Forest subdivision.
-There she continued work on a memoir.
+Not to be outdone by her parents, Anne set up her own office in a spare bedroom of the Boykin home.
+There she continued writing her memoir.

-At about that same time, the City of College Station was preparing to start up a new municipal undertaking seeking to preserve local history.
+At about that same time, the City of College Station was preparing to launch a new municipal undertaking seeking to preserve local history.

 “My mother served on the Brazos County Historical Commission for 14 years,” Anne says today.
-“Given both my parents interest in history and the obvious ardor I possessed for the past, they thought it might be a good idea for me to learn more about ‘Project HOLD.’”
+“Given my parents’ interest in history and the obvious ardor I possessed for the past, they thought it might be a good idea for me to get involved with ‘Project HOLD’.”

 Still in existence today, Project HOLD stands for “historic online library database.”
-The enterprise began in 2002 and was administered in its early years mostly by local volunteers. primarily Bill Lancaster and Colleen Risinger were early leaders, according to Anne.
+The enterprise began in 2002 and was administered in its early years mostly by local volunteers.
+Bill Lancaster and Colleen Risinger were early leaders, according to Anne.

-“Bill Lancaster and Colleen Risinger did a lot of the initial work,” Anne says.
+“Bill and Colleen did a lot of the initial work,” Anne says.
 “Mostly, they scanned old newspaper articles about the city and its history.

-“After a time, the project grew to incorporate an ‘Exploring History’ luncheon series, in which lectures were taped and placed on the City of College Station YouTube channel.”
+“After a time the project grew to incorporate an ‘Exploring History’ luncheon series, in which lectures were held, taped, and placed on the City of College Station YouTube channel.”